Preservation & Taphonomy /

 D.C.
 Steart et al. (2006): Overland transport of leaves in two forest types in southern Victoria, Australia and its implications for palaeobotanical studies.
-PDF file, Proceedings of the Royal Society of Victoria, 118: 65-74.
+In PDF, Proceedings of the Royal Society of Victoria, 118: 65-74.
+See also here.

 D.C.
 Steart (2003): The Fate of Leaves in South Eastern Australian Terrestrial and Aquatic Environments: Implications for taphonomic bias in the Tertiary macrofossil record.
 In PDF, Thesis, Victoria University.

 Plant life from the Silurian to the Cretaceous.
 See also: